Amaop/Rust-Crypter/README.md

 - GUI

 ## Disclaimer
-This is a tool used to test the Dynamic detection capabilites of AV and EDR, use of this project is at your own ris
+This is a tool used to test the Dynamic detection capabilites of AV and EDR, use of this project is at your own risk

 ## References
 https://crates.io/crates/memexec